 Republic of Singapore

 This is for the purpose of facilitating the Jury members in understanding your scheme before the evaluation.
-The digital copy of the design report in PDF format should be emailed to email@example.com on 1 Jul 2013.
+The digital copy of the design and research reports in PDF format should be emailed to email@example.com by 1 Jul 2014.

 - The jury proceeding will be an open session, allowing other students and academics to attend as audiences.